 We use a stiff broom to give it all a good scrub, starting from about half-full.
 It stirs up the sediment, and removes the gunk from the walls.
 Then we keep bucketing until it makes no more sense to bucket.

 Sweeping the water into a waiting bucket has proven effective in removing most of the last 10%.
 And a brush and pan picks up the rest.
 Getting to a fully empty and scrubbed trough takes two of us about 30 minutes.
-It’s really not that hard.
+Cleaning troughs isn’t that hard.

 The third trough